x13a/Silence/README.md

 - Numbers you have called
 - Numbers with selected prefix groups
 - N registered call from the same number within T minutes
-- Mobile numbers from incoming messages temporarily
+- Numbers from incoming messages temporarily
 - Numbers passing STIR verification (Android 11)

 If the app rejects calls from contacts on Android 10, allow contacts permission manually in